silasfelinus/acrocat_ranch/content/amibot/index.md

 ---
 title: 'AMIbot - The Anti-Malaria Intelligence'
-subtitle: 'Created to fight the over-sized impact of malaria, one mosquito net at a time.'
+description: 'Created to fight the over-sized impact of malaria, one mosquito net at a time.'
 layout: default
+image: backtree.webp
+gallery: wonderchest
 ---

 ## Welcome